Balkrishan-123/SwiftUI-weather-app-/README.md

 - REST API (OpenWeather)
 - Xcode
 - iOS 26

- 📱 Screenshots

  ⚙️ How to Run
 1. Clone the repository
-2. Open the .xcodeproj file in Xcode
 3. Add your OpenWeather API key
 4. Run on iOS Simulator